 What is a Varicosity?

 The successful cycle of oxygen and nutrients to the extremities and then back to the heart and lungs to replenish is critical for the body to work properly.
-The valves job is to make sure that blood does not flow backwards and goes upwards to the heart and lungs.
-When they stop working, blood flows backwards pooling within the veins, which consequently causes varicosities to occur.
+The role of the vein valves is to make sure blood goes upwards to the heart and lungs and doesn’t flow backwards.
+If the valves are not working and the blood is flowing backwards, blood pooling can occur which can lead to varicosities.

 Defining the Terms

-- Venous insufficiency – Is a condition in which the veins have problems sending blood from the legs back to the heart.
+- Venous insufficiency – A condition in which the veins have problems sending blood from the legs back to the heart.
 Venous insufficiency and poor circulation are often linked.

 - Vein disease – Is caused by venous insufficiency where people may experience painful symptoms like swelling, skin discoloration, restlessness, or difficulty walking.

-- Varicose veins – Enlarged, swollen veins that often become raised due to blood pooling with the veins.
-Varicose veins are caused by venous insufficiency.
+- Varicose veins – A condition Pooling of blood causing swollen, raised veins.
 People who have varicose veins often have symptoms associated with vein disease like leg pain or swelling.

 - Spider veins – Small red, purple, or blue veins that are often not raised like varicose veins.
-They are usually seen right below the skin’s surface and do not always cause painful symptoms.
-They get their name because they often branch off like spider webs.
+Usually seen right below the skin’s surface and do not always cause painful symptoms.
+Appearance similar to an actual spider web.

 Treatment for Varicosities

-You can learn about our varicosity treatments by exploring our website or by giving us a call at 888-628-9389.
+If you would like to learn more about our highly-rated varicosity and vein disease treatments, give us a call at 888.768.3467.
 Our patient coordinators will be happy to answer all of your questions about our physicians, locations, and services.